-LEaF Translations is a UK-based translation company specialising in SEO translation and keyword localisation.
+LEaF Translations is a UK-based translation company specialising in multilingual SEO, SEO translation and keyword localisation.
 We provide white-label multilingual keyword research and SEO translation services to a number of digital marketing agencies and also conduct keyword research in a range of languages for our website translation clients.

 In this guide, we outline the importance of high-quality international keyword research, explain the key terms and share our own best practices.

 - Translator and SEO translator: what is the difference?

 How to approach a localised keyword research strategy

 - Map keyword localisation findings with a glossary

 Multilingual SEO keyword research FAQs

 - 1. Can you use Google Translate for keywords?

 - 2. How much does it cost to localise keywords?